Holiday Entertaining With Kids

 Damage control: Put breakables on higher shelves.
 Anything that can be bumped off or into and broken will be.
 Move delicate possessions to higher ground until the pint-size stampede is over.

 Be sure to provide a separate teens-only space away from the little kids to make grumpy teens smile.
-If you can possibly find a babysitter for the evening, hire one.
+If you can find a babysitter for the evening, hire one.

-If you really want an adult affair, but want to make it easy on parents who might not have regular sitters on call, arrange for your sitter to watch the kids at one of your guest's homes (preferably nearby).
+If you really want an adult affair but want to make it easy on parents who might not have regular sitters on call, arrange for your sitter to watch the kids at one of your guests' homes (preferably nearby).

 Make a few kid-friendly foods.
 Kids like carrots, cheese, Goldfish crackers, peppers, popcorn, and pretzels.
+If you're having a dinner party, grilled chicken or burgers, sliders, stovetop mac and cheese, or cheese pizza would be good choices for the kids.

-Now you can relax and enjoy holiday entertaining, knowing you've done all you can do to create a festive soiree for all your guests.
+Now you can relax and enjoy holiday entertaining, knowing you've done all you can to create a festive soiree for all your guests.
 Have a great party!

 You Might Like These: